Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

   clusterIP: None
 ~~~

 The more interesting part is that it requires two volumes.
 The two volumes are `known_people` and `unknown_people`.
-Can you guess what will be in these volumes?
+Can you guess what they will contain?
 Yep, images.
 The `known_people` volume contains all the images associated to the known people in the database.
 The `unknown_people` volume will contain all the new images.
 And that's the path we will need to use when sending images from the receiver.
+That is, where ever the mount points to.
+Which in my case is `/unknown/people`.
 Basically the path needs to be one that the face recognition service can access.

 Now, with Kubernetes and Docker this is easy.
 It could be a mounted S3 or some kind of nfs or a local mount.
+The possibilities are endless (around a dozen or so).
 I'm going to use a local one for the sake of simplicity.

 Mounting a volume has two parts.
 First, the Dockerfile: